Implement Custom Format Handler Java Using GroupDocs.Redaction

 Troubleshooting Tips

-- Ensure your file path is correct and accessible.
+- Verify that the file path is correct and accessible.

 - Double‑check configuration settings if custom handlers fail to load.